Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Study of wormholes in gravitational theory

-When looking for a traversable wormhole model, specific conditions on the redshift and shape function must be fulfilled \cite{Visser:1995cc,Morris:1988cz}: \begin{itemize} \item[(i)] In general the shape function $h(r)<r$, whereas $h(r_0)=r_0$ at a minimal radius (the wormhole throat), known as the throat condition. \item[(ii)] The function $h(r)$ must satisfy the flaring out condition $\frac{h-rh'}{2h^2}>0$, where $h'(r_0)<1$ at the wormhole throat. \item[(iii)] The wormhole must be asymptotically flat condition, i.e. the ratio $\frac{h(r)}{r}\to 0$ as $r\to \infty$. \item[(iv)] The redshift function $\xi(r)$ must have a finite value at all points. \end{itemize}
+When looking for a traversable WH model, specific conditions on the redshift and shape function must be fulfilled \cite{Visser:1995cc,Morris:1988cz}: \begin{itemize} \item[(i)] In general the shape function $h(r)<r$, whereas $h(r_0)=r_0$ at a minimal radius (the WH throat), known as the throat condition. \item[(ii)] The function $h(r)$ must satisfy the flaring out condition $\frac{h-rh'}{2h^2}>0$, where $h'(r_0)<1$ at the WH throat. \item[(iii)] The WH must be asymptotically flat condition, i.e. the ratio $\frac{h(r)}{r}\to 0$ as $r\to \infty$. \item[(iv)] The redshift function $\xi(r)$ must have a finite value at all points. \end{itemize}